department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_digital wallet (VSC).md

 - Describe how you intend for these tasks to be performed (e.g., through an internal web page, through terminal access, etc.).
   - Perform certificate and key rotations through the Apple Developer Portal and Google Cloud Console
 ## Security
-The following product or feature descriptions may be answered with a reference link to the team’s documentation.
+The following product or feature descriptions may be answered with a reference link to the team's documentation.
 However, the provided links must be specific to the request.
 - Please describe what problem this product or feature solves.
+  - Allowing a veteran to add their Veteran's Status Card from their VA mobile app to their Apple/Google wallet as a generic pass.
+  - We will add a platform-specific button titled "Add to Apple/Google Wallet" to the Veteran Status Card page.
 - Please describe a plan to monitor this code base after deployment, including the following scenarios (NOTE: If you don't (yet) have such a plan, or don't know how to get started with one, we can work on this with you!).
   - The code base is compromised at source- or run-time.
     - How does the code base get disabled in the product?
+      - We will hide it behind a feature flag, which can be toggled on/off whenever we choose
     - How would you detect a compromise?
+      - Monitor error rates and anomalies via Sentry/DataDog dashboards (5xx spikes, unexpected payloads).
+      - Veteran support tickets and direct feedback channels.
     - What process and privilege does the code base execute under?
-        - If so, is that process isolated?
-        - If so, what additional credentials are available to that process?
+      - No plan at this time
     - The code base is infiltrated or ex-filtrated.
+      - The code repository is public access but the write privileges are managed by the VA.
   - Links to dashboards that help identify and debug application issues
+    - Not built yet
 - Provide your Release Plan with the "Planning" sections completed (in each section: Phase I, Phase II, Go Live)
+  - Releasing on the mobile app is different than releasing to VA.gov.
+On the mobile app, releases occur every two weeks on Tuesdays.
+You can find the release schedule [here](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/Operations/Releases/) and information about the release process [here](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/Operations/Releases/release-process).
+  - Releases are not a slow rollout to only a percentage of users, but rather the release is to 100% of users.
+  - All releases are behind a feature flag, so if a bug is discovered, we can turn off the feature flag.
+  - For mobile releases we do not create a release plan since we do not have a Phase I or Phase II, we simply Go Live.
 - Are there any new application endpoints, front- or back-end?
 If so, please give examples of how any of the endpoints could be abused by unauthorized parties, as well as a plan to mitigate such threats.
+  - No new mobile-facing endpoints; all API calls go through the PassKit/Google Wallet services.
 - Is there any new logging data being captured?
 If so, what data is being captured, how, and where is it stored?
+  - We are logging new analytics such as how often the pass is added to the veteran's wallet.
+This will use our typical analytics and this data will live in our respective analytics dashboards
 - Is Personal Health Information/PHI, Personal Identifiable Information/PII, or any other Personal Information/PI being captured?
 If so, please answer the following questions:
-    - Is the PHI strongly encrypted?
-    - Is the PII encrypted?
-    - Can the sensitive information be scrubbed?
+  - We only store pass metadata (`serialNumber`, `authenticationToken`) and the Wallet-provided `deviceID/pushToken`.
 - Are there any new, modified, or existing Cookies being used?
-    - If so, are there any new Cookies?
-        - If so, why can’t the existing Cookies be used?
+  - No new, modified, or existing Cookies are being used
-    - If so, are there any modified Cookies?
-        - If so, how are the Cookies modified?
-    - If so, are there any existing Cookies?
 - Is this feature authenticated or unauthenticated?
+  - Authenticated
 - Are there any other specific subjects that you want to highlight or focus additional attention on?
+  - None

 ### Artifacts
 Please provide the following documentation as attachments.